xHookman/IGexperiments/README.md

   1. Install the module
   2. Check the list of compatible versions and install the desired one
-  3. Patch the Instagram app using LSPatch (Local Patch Mode)
+  3. Patch the Instagram app using LSPatch (L̶o̶c̶a̶l̶ P̶a̶t̶c̶h̶ M̶o̶d̶e) With the new LSPatch update the module doesn't require Local Patch Mode anymore unless you want to manually update!
-  4. Add the module to the Instagram Module Scope using LSPatch
   5. Force stop Instagram and start it!
   6. Done! you can check the developer options by holding on the home button.